 Olive understood the concept but was troubled by how Francis was referring to the saint candidates.

 “Simply put, Libra can distinguish one person’s vitae from another’s.
 And so, Libra can see Scorpio’s vitae within an individual and cut it out without harming them.
-All we have to do is find Libra… and hopefully convince them that saving a True Conductor is worth their time.”
+All we have to do is find Libra… and hopefully convince them that saving a True Conductor is worth their time.
+Normally this would be a non-issue, but this is Libra we’re talking about.”

 Was this what Iota was referring to in the train cart?

 Francis frowned.
 “That is most likely what the original case was.
 This infection was probably an accident… however… Scorpio is a person who gets carried away too easily as you can see by Leona’s state.
-She most likely objected to his actions, and he responded accordingly.”
+She most likely objected to Scorpio’s actions, and Scorpio responded accordingly.”

 “What…” Olive swallowed.
 “What do you mean?”